 Universities exist to provide the conditions for hard thought and difficult debate so that individuals can develop the capacity for independent judgment.
 This cannot happen if universities attempt to shield people from ideas and opinions they might find unwelcome, or if members of the university community try to silence or interfere with speakers with whom they disagree.
 As U.S. Supreme Court Justice Louis Brandeis advised in his famous Whitney v.
 California opinion in 1927, “If there be time to expose through discussion the falsehood and fallacies, to avert the evil by the processes of education, the remedy to be applied is more speech, not enforced silence.”

 Of course, freedom of speech is not and cannot be absolute.
-While there is no hate speech exception to First Amendment protections, threats, harassment, “fighting words,” incitement and defamatory speech are not protected.
+Threats, harassment, “fighting words,” incitement and defamatory speech are not protected.
 Freedom of speech does not mean a right to say anything at any place and any time.
 There can and must be restrictions on the time, place and manner of speech, but the campus is committed to ensuring the availability of places for speeches and protests.

 And so we will safeguard freedom of speech.
 But in addition, I hope we will keep in mind the need to nurture other norms and practices in order for us to perform the distinctive mission of the university.